CREATING A SUSTAINABLE BRAND

 Lazy Pheasant has signed the 'The Dumfries House Declaration' that we will commit our efforts, time and talents to promote, educate and enforce the wonderful natural attributes of the Wool fibre.

-On September 9th 2016, His Royal Highness The Prince of Wales as Patron of the Campaign for Wool, hosted the Dumfries House Wool Conference in Ayrshire, Scotland.
+On September 9th 2016, His Majesty King Charles III, when he was Prince of Wales, as the Patron of the Campaign for Wool hosted the Dumfries House Wool Conference in Ayrshire, Scotland.

 The conference brought together 250 leading members of the wool industry supply chain, from farm to store, to discuss the current challenges facing wool and how its further use can benefit the planet as a whole.